All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 ASCLD Train the Director – Toxicology: Instrumentation, Methodology, and Workflows

-This webinar originally occurred on February 6th, 2020 Duration: 1.5 hours Legacy workflows in toxicology generally involve a drug class screen followed by a gas chromatography/mass spectroscopy (GC/MS) and liquid chromatography mass spectroscopy (LC/MS-MS) confirmation analysis.
-Additional techniques could also…
+← Back to Series This webinar originally occurred on February 6, 2020 Duration: 1.5 hours Overview Legacy workflows in toxicology generally involve a drug class screen followed by a gas chromatography/mass spectroscopy (GC/MS) and liquid chromatography mass spectroscopy (LC/MS-MS) confirmation…

 2019 National Institute of Justice Forensic Science Research and Development Symposium